 Matt.
 22:37-40, "You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 38 This is the great and foremost commandment.
 39 The second is like it, You shall love your neighbor as yourself.
 40 On these two commandments depend the whole Law and the Prophets."

 When Jesus said that you are to love God, he was quoting Deuteronomy 6:5.
 When he was talking about loving your neighbor, he was quoting Leviticus 19:18.
 In other words, Jesus was quoting the Old Testament law and said that these two commandments summarize the whole Law.
 So when we see that Paul the apostle says in Romans 3:28 the person is justified by faith apart from the works of the Law, this must necessarily include any and all Old Testament laws.
 That means it is salvation by faith alone and not by any good works and faith.

 In addition, when we look at Romans 4:1-5 above, we see that Paul the apostle is talking about justification before God (verse 2).
 He says that Abraham believed God, and his belief was reckoned as righteousness (verse 3).
 In verse 5 he says that the one who does not work but believes, his faith is reckoned as righteousness.
 If we only have faith and works as options and works are removed, then faith is alone, hence, salvation by faith alone.
 This is why we say that the Bible teaches justification by faith alone in Christ alone.
-It cannot be that we are saved by works, and it cannot be that were saved by faith and works.
+It cannot be that we are saved by works, and it cannot be that we are saved by faith and works.
 It is by faith alone.